AaronDenHond/PokeDexPHP/README.md

 # PokeDexPHP
 PokeDex made in PHP

+Learning objectives

+    Starting with PHP
+        To be able to write a simple condition and a simple loop (check)
+        To know how to access external resources (API) (check)
+        To know where to search for PHP documentation (check)
+    To find out how much easier it is to learn a second programming language

 Plan of attack :

 1. Make sure everything works (lots of PHP and Apache troubleshooting).
 Check (for now...)
+UPDATE : next evolution broke the Pokedex, will try to rewrite the project in OOP.

 2. Test form, so users can input ID/name of pokemon (Check)